 Our students receive well-rounded exposure to classical and modern physics in the classroom.
 For practical training, the department is equipped with advanced materials characterization equipment, lasers, optics, and vacuum equipment.
 Students with an interest in Computational Biophysics can access high performance computing facilities under the supervision of faculty.

 Applying Research Skills

-All physics students will perform a major research project in their third or fourth year.
-Recent students have presented research posters at Rutgers–Camden’s A Celebration of Undergraduate Research & Creative Activity (CURCA) and have also co-authored journal pubications for Journal of Applied Physics, Applied Physics A: Materials Science and Processing, Journal of Physical Chemistry C, and Chemical Physics Letters.
+Physics students perform a major research project in their third or fourth year.
+Recent students have presented research posters at Rutgers–Camden’s A Celebration of Undergraduate Research & Creative Activity (CURCA) and have also co-authored journal publications for Journal of Applied Physics, Applied Physics A: Materials Science and Processing, Journal of Physical Chemistry C, and Chemical Physics Letters.

 For more information on how Rutgers-Camden’s Department of Physics and other departments in science, mathematics and engineering are working together to improve the resources, networking and research abilities for students, please visit the webpage for the University’s Q-STEP Program, here.

 - We are thrilled to announce that Dr. Hong Fang will join our department as an Assistant Professor in Fall 2023.
 Dr. Fang’s groundbreaking research employs computational modeling techniques to enhance energy storage technologies.
 Check out his recent article in Nature Communications: https://www.nature.com/articles/s41467-022-29769-5